professor-oats/Websites/README.md

 To view them just update the path in the header of .html file and then open in your Browser.

 ## ReferralGreece
+!!!
+Disclaimer: Comments in CSS are kept from the learning and development stage.
+Porque perezoso. !!!

 Website I created as a landing page when I worked as Sales Agent for Customer's Service in Crete.
 The company I worked for announced bonuses for personnel acting as 'referrers' to their recruiters.